 |7.
 St. George's University||St George's, SGU||Altas Partners, Baring Private Equity Asia and private investors||Grenada, West Indies (and additional facility in the UK)||$332,158|

-Do Caribbean Medical Schools like UMHS Confer a M.D. or D.O. degree?
+Do Caribbean Medical Schools Confer a MD or D.O. degree?

 All Caribbean medical schools that are credentialed to allow graduates to practice in the United States and Canada upon graduation confer the Doctor of Medicine, MD degree.